facebook pixel

 Natural Vegetable Dye works best on natural materials like cotton, silk, wool etc. Even among the natural fabrics, the dye bonds better with fabrics like silk or materials which naturally contain tannins.
 For others, mordant is used.

-Mordant helps the natural dye pigments bind and fix to the fabric so that it doesn't just wash out with water and to achieve a greater range of shades from a natural material, substances called modifiers are used.
-It is added after the dyeing to change the colour of your fibre or fabric.
+Mordant helps the natural dye pigments bind and fix to the fabric so that it doesn't just wash out with water, and to achieve a greater range of shades from a natural material, substances called modifiers are used.
+It is added after the dyeing to change the color to get beautiful, natural dyed fabric.

 Both Mordants and Modifiers can be obtained from natural sources, thus eliminating the need for any synthetic man-made chemical.